Sean-Bradley/GrabVR/README.md

 # GrabVR
-A module for grabbing objects in WebVR, Three,js and VRController.js projects
+A module for grabbing objects in WebVR, Three.js and VRController.js projects